vinod827/mysolution/README.md

+UfoSightingServiceImplTest.java is the main entry test class which will be used to test the implementation of following logic:-
+(a) Get all sightings result from given csv file
+(b) Get specific sightings result based on given inputs as Year & Month

+Use the following maven command to execute this program:- mvn clean install -X

 # UFO Sightings Service

 We have a huge TSV file (included in the project resources folder) and we need to consume the information inside it.